HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Cash flow from operations remained strong for the company in the quarter, totaling $1.404 billion, compared to $1.349 billion in last year's second quarter.
 Our days in AR improved to 49 days compared to 50 days at year end 2016.

 We have remained active with share repurchase in the quarter.
 We repurchased 6.4 million shares during the quarter at a cost of $542 million.
-Year to date, the company repurchased 11.5 shares at a cost of $966 million and at June 30, 2017, we have $887 million remaining under the existing repurchase authorization.
+Year to date, the company repurchased 11.5 shares at a cost of $966 million, and at June 30, 2017, we had $887 million remaining under the existing repurchase authorization.

 Now, let me provide an update on the recent acquisition activities.
-On July 10, we announced an agreement to acquire Weatherford Regional Medical Center, a 103 bed hospital about 30 miles west of Fort Worth, and acquired it from Community Health Systems.
+On July 10, we announced an agreement to acquire Weatherford Regional Medical Center, a 103-bed hospital about 30 miles west of Fort Worth, and acquired it from Community Health Systems.
 Weatherford Regional will join our 13 hospitals and 7,000 active physicians in our HCA Medical City Healthcare network.
 We would expect this transaction to close during the fall of this year.

 Effective July 1, 2017, we completed the transaction to acquire two Texas hospitals from Community Health, and we expect to close on the previously announced Tenet Houston Hospitals by the end of this month.
 We continue to be on track to close the previously announced Memorial Health System in Savannah, Georgia by year end.
-And lastly, on July 21, we announced an agreement to acquire Highlands Regional Medical Center, a 126 bed acute care hospital in Sebring, Florida from Community Health Systems.
+And lastly, on July 21, we announced an agreement to acquire Highlands Regional Medical Center, a 126-bed acute care hospital in Sebring, Florida, from Community Health Systems.

 Now, let me turn the call over to Bill.